 During the inception phase for AO-HSP, LSE was looking to develop its monitoring and evaluation framework to a include a greater focus on measuring efficiency and impact.
 LAMP carried out a literature review to explore the measurement and evaluation of efficiency and impact in knowledge brokering platforms.
 LAMP then held a workshop with the core LSE team to guide the development of their M&E framework.

-The Women’s Integrated Sexual Health programme (WISH2ACTION – W2A) is a £132 million UK Aid-funded programme, led by IPPF, focused on providing contraception as part of integrated and holistic healthcare to women.
-W2A aims to provide contraception to 2.2m additional users in 15 countries across South and East Asia and Africa between 2018-2021.
-The programme is run by a consortium of five organisations: International Rescue Committee (IRC), Options, Development Media International, Mary Stopes International (MSI) and Humanity and Inclusion UK (HI).
+Project Description: The Women’s Integrated Sexual Health programme (WISH2ACTION – W2A) is a £155.6 million UK Aid-funded programme.
+Led by International Planned Parenthood Federation (IPPF), it provides contraception to women as part of integrated and holistic healthcare services.
+Between 2018-2023, W2A aims to provide contraception to 2.7 million additional users in 15 countries across South Asia and Africa.
+The programme is run by a consortium of five organisations: the International Rescue Committee, Options, Development Media International, Marie Stopes International, and Humanity and Inclusion UK.
 Ten IPPF member organisations help deliver the programme.

 Strengthening Action Against Corruption – Ghana (STAAC-Ghana) is a programme funded by UK Aid that seeks to reduce the impact of corruption on Ghana’s poor through more active implementation of anti-corruption measures in the public sector.
 Its intended outcome is strengthened anti-corruption and accountability institutions working together to tackle corruption more effectively, which entails a combination of demand- and supply-side interventions